cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 Access, Use, and Re-use make digital collection materials available to users, both onsite and online.
 Re-use means our readers can carry out other activities with digital collection materials beyond simply reading, viewing, listening to, or watching them.

-Maintain helps ensure current and future access to digital collection materials.
+Maintain helps ensure current and future access to digital collection materials.[^3]

 Although not explicitly mentioned as stages, administrative and data management activities will take place throughout.